Maternal Child Health

 • Nutritional/Health Risk assessment which includes: height and weight measurements, hemoglobin and health history

-Are you familiar with our Women, Infant, and Children (WIC) program?
-WIC helps parents to feed their children well during critical periods of growth and development.
-Getting started is simple!
+If you think you may be eligible for WIC getting started is simple!
 Complete the survey on the flyer below to begin the intake process or go to: https://redcap.dph.illinois.gov/surveys/?s=RK93KRFJTDXXK3YE.

 06-28-23 WIC flyer - English

-Esta familiarizado con nuestro programa para mujeres, bebes y ninos (WIC)?
-WIC ayuda a los padres a alimentar bien a sus hijos durante los periodos criticos de crecimiento y desarrollo.
-Comenzar es simple!
+Si piensas que calificas para el programa de WIC comenzar es facil!
 Complete la encuesta en el volante a continuacion para comenzar el proceso de admision o vaya a: https://redcap.dph.illinois.gov/surveys/?s=4PCELNAA7FE8X8CD.

 06-28-23 WIC flyer - Spanish